 A large HD screen dominated the space above and to the left of her.
-Broadcasting now was an Earth Hockey League game between the New York Rangers and the Manchester Phoenix.
+Broadcasting now was a Terra Hockey League game between the New York Rangers and the Manchester Phoenix.
 It was being played in Manchester and the Phoenix were leading 3 – 1.

 Behind her the waiter set her sandwich plate down.
-It had a thick slab of ham on it that might’ve done a good job of choking a snake, with lettuce, tomato, stone ground mustard, and mustard potato salad on the side.
+It had a slab of ham on it that might’ve done a good job of choking a snake, with lettuce, tomato, stone ground mustard, and deviled egg potato salad on the side.
 She turned and took half the sandwich, idly taking a bite out of it as she watched New York’s forward race up the ice on a breakaway.
 The player weaved side to side before he shot.
 Faster than she could blink the puck was in the back of the net.
-Sofie never played hockey, nor was it on the HD feeds back home, but since coming to Earth she discovered she liked it.
+Sofie never played hockey, nor was it on the HD feeds back home, but since coming to Terra she discovered she liked it.

 She was just about to take another bite of the sandwich when she saw Matthew Carter walk out of the library and head for the door.
 She hadn’t been able to speak to him, or see him for that matter, since that first day at school.
 She was never able to thank him properly for helping her that day.
 A quick glimpse once at the student directory revealed him to be a political science major, but where was he hiding since?
 Even with majoring in pre-med and minoring in poly-sci she should’ve seen him more often.
 Different class schedules could account for that.
 But she looked and looked and never found him until now.
 If there was one thing about Matthew, was that if you weren’t actively looking for him you wouldn’t notice him.
 He could blend into a crowd by simply not standing out; he was almost that plain looking.

-The first decent guy I meet on Earth and I keep missing him!
+The first decent guy I meet on Terra and I keep missing him!
 Not that I haven’t met other decent guys, but I don’t know.
 Something about him was… different.
 Well, he’s not getting away tonight! she thought to herself.
-“Hey Matt, over here!” she called out and only when he kept going did she notice she spoke German.
+“Hey Matt, over here!” she called out and only when he kept going did, she noticed she spoke German.
 More than one person gave her an odd look.
 I have to stop doing that!
 People think I’m weird enough as it is!

 She repeated herself in English, louder this time.
 He turned and she waved him over.
 Matthew stood in place for a few seconds, as if unsure what he should do before he walked over.
 “Good evening, Fra… Sofie.
 How are you?” he asked her when he came up to her.

 She felt her eyes go wide at hearing him use German.
 Polite, formal German, yes, but still German.
-“Hallo.
-Sprechen sie Deutsch?”
+“Hello.
+Do they speak German?” she asked him.

 He held his hand up, palm down and made a waving side to side motion with his hand.
-“Ich spreche ein wenig Deutsch,” he said slowly.
+“I speak a little German,” he said slowly.
 Then he chuckled a little before continuing in English, “That’s about the extent of my German.”